csyben/PYRO-NN/README.rst

 Open access paper available under: https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.13753

-To use pyronn you need to build the operators from sources or install the provided binaries from https://github.com/csyben/PYRO-NN-Layers
+pyronn depends on the pyronn_layers.
+They are now installed via pip.
+The source code of the pyronn_layers can be found under https://github.com/csyben/PYRO-NN-Layers

 If you find this helpful, we would kindly ask you to reference our article published in medical physics: